DAVE SHUTLER - Research in my lab

 Collaborator: Al Hanson, CWS

-Consequences of Nova Scotia eelgrass decline for waterbirds, and of being locked out of one's car.
+Consequences of Nova Scotia eelgrass decline for waterbirds,

 Holly Lightfoot, 2010

-Corticosterone in Leach's storm-petrels.
+Corticosterone in Leach's storm-petrels

 Cate Little, 2007

-Feather mites of tree swallows.
+Feather mites of tree swallows

-Corticosterone in Leach's storm-petrels.
+Corticosterone in Leach's storm-petrels

 Kate MacCulloch, 2004